wybiral/shh/README.md

 ```

 ## Serve a directory as a Tor hidden service

-In order to start a hidden server you'll need to have [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en#downloads) open.

 ### Without a key file
 The quickest way to serve a directory through a hidden service is to run it ephemerally without a key file.
 After running the following command the .onion where your directory is accessible address will be returned to the console.